 |SACU-MERCOSUR||South Africa and the Common Market for the South|

 |AfCFTA||South Africa and the AfCFTA (African Continental Free Trade Area)|

 |SACUM-UK EPA||South Africa and the UK (United Kingdom)|

 |GSP||General System of Preferences with certain countries (non-reciprocal, for exporters)|

 |AGOA||African Growth and Opportunity Act (non-reciprocal, for exporters)|

-Through a Determination you can avoid penalties and a possible “de-registration” of your origin status, and subsequent legal proceedings.
+Through an Origin Determination you can avoid penalties and a possible “de-registration” of your origin status.

-The origin status of your goods will therefore not be subjective, allowing you to supply to foreign markets at a stable and competitive trade rate making your supply chain more predictive.
+Consequently, it will allow you to supply foreign markets at a stable and competitive trade rate making your supply chain more predictive.

 Applications for Origin Determinations can be initiated by the exporter.
 Alternatively, it may be initiated by Customs, often at short notice.